stomp/stomp-spec/src/stomp-specification-1.1.md

 {:toc:2-5}

+## Abstract

+STOMP is a simple interoperable protocol designed for asynchronous message passing between clients via mediating servers.
+It defines a text based wire-format for messages passed between these clients and servers.

+STOMP has been in active use for several years and is supported by many message brokers and client libraries.
+This specification defines the STOMP 1.1 protocol and is an update to [STOMP 1.0](http://stomp.codehaus.org/Protocol).

 ## DRAFT STATUS

 Version 1.1 of the specification is still being developed.
 This is only a draft document.

 ## Overview

-STOMP is a simple interoperable wire format designed for asynchronous message passing between clients via mediating servers.
+### Background

+### Protocol Overview

+STOMP is a frame based protocol, with frames modelled on HTTP.
+A frame consists of a command, a set of optional headers and an optional body.
+STOMP is text based but also allows for the transmission of binary messages.
+The default encoding for STOMP is UTF-8, but it supports the specification of alternative encodings for message bodies.

+A STOMP server is modelled as a set of destinations to which messages can be sent.
+The STOMP protocol treats destinations as opaque string and their syntax is server implementation specific.
+Additionally STOMP does not define what the delivery semantics of destinations should be.
+The delivery, or "message exchange", semantics of destinations can vary from server to server and even from destination to destination.
+This allows servers to be creative with the semantics that they can support with STOMP.

+A STOMP client is a user-agent which can act in two (possibly simultaneous)
+modes:

+* As a producer, sending messages to a destination on the server via a `SEND` frame

+* As a consumer, sending a `SUBSCRIBE` frame for a given destination and receiving messages from the server as `MESSAGE` frames.

+### Changes in the Protocol

+STOMP 1.1 is designed to be backwards compatible with STOMP 1.0 while introducing several new features not present in STOMP 1.0:

+* protocol negotiation to allow for interoperability between clients and servers supporting successive versions of STOMP

+* heartbeats to allow for reliable detection of disconnecting clients and servers

+* `NACK` frames for negative acknowledgment of message receipt

+* Support for virtual hosting

+### Design Philosophy

+The main philosophies driving the design of STOMP are simplicity and interoperability.

+STOMP is designed to be a lightweight protocol that is easy to implement both on the client and server side in a wide range of languages.
+This implies, in particular, that there are not many constraints on the architecture of servers and many features such as destination naming and reliability semantics are implementation specific.

+In this specification we will notes features which are not defined for STOMP 1.1.
+You should consult your STOMP server's documentation for the implementation specific details of these features.

+## Conformance

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

+Implementations may impose implementation-specific limits on unconstrained inputs, e.g. to prevent denial of service attacks, to guard against running out of memory, or to work around platform-specific limitations.

+The conformance classes defined by this specification are STOMP clients and STOMP servers.

 ## STOMP Frames